Dante Writes: The Worst Movie I Ever Saw

 This pissed me off and I immediately paused the movie and rambled about it before writing it out here.
 Here’s the thing…she did not have to slam on the window the way she did.
 She was slamming on it like you’d imagine slamming on a door or window because you’re either trying to scare someone or fight over a competing noise.

 And it’s not like Paul was driving off and she got desperate.
 The car wasn’t even on.
 She was aggressive for no reason.

 There was no competing noise, so I gotta go with she was trying to scare Paul.
 Let me add that her face flashed of malice.
 Like, as if she was mad at Paul for showing up.
 But then, she softens and says a nanny that she interviewed has known the previous owners.

 Paul visits the nanny who tells the story of Zach.
 Zach is not dead Adam as I originally thought.
 No, he’s a dead kid who killed his mom.
 At the end of the conversation, she says his dad was at the hospital, as usual.
 He was a doctor.

-At this point, it’s implied to me at least that Zach’s father is Richard, which builds up various scenarios and questions.
+At this point, it’s implied, to me at least, that Zach’s father is Richard.
+This builds up various scenarios and questions.
 One pressing me the most is did he construct Adam’s DNA to be just like Adam for the first 8 years, but then shift to being like Zach?
 So, it’s interesting.